i40-Tools/SemCPS/README.md

-# Alligator: A Deductive Approach for the Integration of Industry 4.0 Standards
+# Alligator-PSL: Integrating Industry 4.0 Standards in Knowledge Graphs

-This project contains the rules to integrate heterogeneious AML files using rules written in ProLog and Probabilistic Soft logic.
+This project contains the PSL Models, i.e., rules to align heterogeneious Industry Standards using Probabilistic Soft logic.
-## What is Prolog ?
-Please read it here : https://en.wikipedia.org/wiki/Prolog
+The project has now AutomationML as focus but can be extended to other standards, e.g., OPC UA

-## What is Porbabilistic Soft logic ?
+## What is Probabilistic Soft logic ?
 Please read it here : http://psl.linqs.org/

 ## Dependencies